carlosdavila91/automata/README.md

 Here you'll be able to find some automation programs written as a didactic way of learning python.

-The code from this project has been reproduced from http://automatetheboringstuff.com/
+The code for this project has been reproduced from http://automatetheboringstuff.com/

 ## Get the current position of the mouse in the screen and the correspondent RGB color